Growli

 Is galanga resurrection lily poisonous to dogs?

-Yes — the ASPCA lists Galanga Resurrection Lily (Kaempferia galanga) as mildly toxic to dogs.
+Yes — Galanga Resurrection Lily (Kaempferia galanga) is regarded as mildly toxic to dogs, based on genus- and family-level toxicity data.
 Kaempferia galanga is not individually listed in the ASPCA Toxic and Non-Toxic Plants database.
 While the rhizome is consumed in cooking in small quantities, essential oil extracts are known to be irritant.
 As a precaution for companion animals, a mildly-toxic classification is applied.
 Consult a vet if a pet ingests plant material.

 How serious is it if my dog ate galanga resurrection lily?